Nuclear Free Nightingale!

 Nuclear plants are no better.
 There are plenty of other ways to produce electricity that do not involve possibly killing all of us and polluting the Earth for the next couple millenia!
 I'm oversimplifying these issues just a tad, but I think when it comes to nuclear stuff, the answer is really very simple: No Nukes is Good Nukes!
 If you're not sure about this, then please, do your own research and come to your own conclusions on this issue!
 There's plenty of information on the websites listed below, or find sources of information you trust.

 Did you know that at this very moment, power consortiums are trying to obtain construction and operating licenses to build new nuclear plants in Florida (and around the US)?
-I happened, purely by chance, upon this stunning piece of news on a Nuclear Energy Institute web page entitled Industry Progress Toward Building New Nuclear Plants:
+In 2006, I happened, purely by chance, upon this stunning piece of news on a Nuclear Energy Institute web page entitled Industry Progress Toward Building New Nuclear Plants:

 "Progress Energy plans to submit two COL applications in 2008, one for its Harris Nuclear Plant site in North Carolina and one for a site to be selected in Florida....